ellakoa/postcard-poem/content/posts/watch-the-dog.md

 width: "400"
 height: "600"
 title: Watch The Dog Summers Garden
-description: |-
+description: >
   Travel through the seasons with a faithful friend.
-  Starting with the garden in summer.
+Summer arrives with a flourish, usually unannounced, the longer warmer days
 collection: Watch the Dog
 aspect: portrait
 image: /img/watch-the-dog-summer.jpg